Synthetic Controls with Multiple Outcomes: Theoretical Framework

 A few more remarks on the model.
 The model does not exclude the possibility that some outcomes in the domain depend on other predictors that are serially uncorrelated and independent from the included predictors and the treatment status, which can thus be treated as part of the transitory shocks.
 In addition, the coefficients may contain zero so that the corresponding predictors may affect some outcomes in some periods, but not all outcomes in all periods, as long as there is enough variation in the coefficients across different pre-treatment periods or outcomes, as specified in Condition \ref{Ch2_assume_rank}.

-Although we do not have a formal test for the validity of our model, we may find some suggestive evidence from the empirical applications.
-For example, we show in the Supplementary Appendix, B.2., that the synthetic control for West Germany constructed by matching on multiple economic variables in 1989 alone can track the trajectory of West Germany's GDP closely for 30 years, and the trajectory for the multiple-outcome synthetic control after the treatment is also very similar to that of the synthetic control constructed by matching on 30 years of pre-treatment GDP.
+There is strong suggestive evidence for our model.
+We show in Section~\ref{Ch2_sec_illust}, that the SC for West Germany constructed by matching on multiple economic variables just in the single year of 1989, can track the trajectory of West Germany's GDP closely for 30 years, and the trajectory for the multiple-outcome SC after the treatment is also very similar to that of the SC constructed by matching on 30 years of pre-treatment GDP.